 River-entangled old-growth forests, plains shrouded in mists, and ancient Northern settlements — Karelia has a lot of magnificence to please your eye.
 Come here in summer or winter to enjoy the true unity of man and nature.

-In the west, Karelia borders Finland; the local toponyms bear mind-boggling resemblance to the names of Scandinavian rockers.
+In the west, Republic of Karelia borders Finland; the local toponyms bear mind-boggling resemblance to the names of Scandinavian rockers.
 Thus, Karelia’s highest peak is called Nuorunen.
 Well, at 577 meters it’s not much of a peak, so mountains are not an outstanding feature here.
 But it is here that Europe’s largest lakes, Ladoga and Onega, will water your eyes (perhaps even literally).

 A quarter of Karelia is essentially water.
 This region alone has twenty-seven thousand rivers and sixty thousand lakes.
 Nowhere else in the world will you find such water-land ratio.

 On top of that, feel free to roam two natural reserves, three national parks, the White Sea and its whales, and Aurora Borealis in winter.

 1. Mountain Park and Ruskeala Marble Canyon

 Mountain Park is definitely #1 must-see location in Karelia.
 The Swedes have mined marble from here since as early as the 17th century; now the 400 meters long canyon is filled with groundwater.
 There are observation decks along the perimeter; climb to any of those to eye-witness the enchanting grottoes and caves, mines and adits.
 This sight of Karelia will be of interest for both nature and history enthusiasts.
 Perhaps you’ve been to St. Petersburg, rode its metro and paid a visit to St. Isaac’s Cathedral and the Hermitage—places adored with Ruskeala marble.